 4. Baker Beach

-Baker Beach is an essential spot for anyone wanting to admire the Golden Gate Bridge on the edge of the water!
+Baker Beach is an essential spot for anyone wanting to admire the Golden Gate Bridge on the edge of the water.
 Sit in the sand, befriend local dogs, and take in the fresh air.
+Find it on the west coast of the historic Presidio and look for harbor porpoises in the water along with the views of the Marin Headlands.
+Heads up: the north part of the beach is clothing-optional.

 5. The Embarcadero

 The Embarcadero is where you’ll find sparkling views of San Francisco’s cityscape.
-Watch the twinkling lights reflect off the water and enjoy the best of the Bay at the Ferry Building and Fisherman’s Wharf.
+Watch the twinkling lights reflect off the water and enjoy the best of the Bay at the Ferry Building and Fisherman’s Wharf, or look for a nice waterfront restaurant during your walk to grab a bite.

 6. Fort Point